-A metal roof is a great choice for any home.
-Metal roofs feature exceptionally long life spans — many over 50 years — and their durability and minimal maintenance have made them a consumer favorite for decades.
-With added features like cool roof coatings that make metal roofs energy efficient, today’s metal roofs are more popular than ever.
+A metal roof is an excellent choice for many homes.
+Metal roofs have exceptionally long life spans — reaching over 50 years — and their durability and minimal maintenance have made them a consumer favorite for decades.
+Plus, with added features like cool roof coatings that make metal roofs energy-efficient, today’s metal roofs are more popular than ever.

-If you’ve decided a metal roof is right for your home, the biggest decision you’ll have to make is what type of metal roof is right for your home.
-To help you decide, here are the pros and cons of four of the most common types of metal roofs:
+If you’ve decided a metal roof is right for your home, the first decision you’ll have to make is what type of metal roof is best for your home.

-There’s no doubt that aluminum is the favorite type of metal roof on the market today.
-Aluminum is durable, lightweight, and naturally corrosion-resistant, which makes it ideal for nearly any home.
-Today’s aluminum roofing materials come pre-painted.
-You can choose from a full range of available options from the manufacturer, and the metal comes to your roofer ready-to-install.
+Aluminum is a consumer favorite for metal roofs on the market today.
+It’s durable, lightweight, and naturally corrosion-resistant, which makes it ideal for nearly any home.
+Today’s aluminum roofing materials come pre-painted, and you can choose from a full range of options from the manufacturer.
+The metal comes to your roofer ready to install.

-The biggest concern with a copper roof is typically cost.
-A full copper roof can be very expensive, so many homeowners opt for just a flash of copper roofing on a porch or on a roofing accent like a dormer.
-Copper also has a tendency to streak and stain other materials as water runs off of it, so it’s good to consider carefully where you’d like to install copper roofing on your home.
+The biggest concern with a copper roof for most homeowners is cost.
+A complete copper roof can be very pricey, so many homeowners opt for a flash of copper roofing on a porch or a roofing accent like a dormer.
+Copper also tends to streak and stain other materials as water runs off, so it’s good to consider where you’d like to install copper roofing on your home.

 Zinc is another long-lasting type of metal roof.
-Like copper, zinc will patina over time, which makes it more durable and ensures it will not rust.
-Zinc has a very low melting point, making it easy to manufacture with much less energy than other materials.
-If you’re looking for a green roofing choice, energy efficiency matters, as does the fact that zinc is 100% recyclable.
-Since zinc doesn’t need to be coated like aluminum, there’s nothing altering the original material.
-If you needed to reroof (though it would take decades) you could recycle the old roofing materials entirely.
+Like copper, zinc will patina over time, which makes it more durable and ensures it won’t rust.
+Since zinc doesn’t need to be coated like aluminum, there’s also no need to alter the original material.
+Also, If you’re looking for energy efficiency, zinc is 100% recyclable.

-With all of those benefits, it’s easy to see why zinc is a popular type of metal roof, though it does have a few cons.
+Zinc is a popular type of metal roof, though it does have a few cons.
 Like copper, zinc is very expensive to install.
-You’d need a specialized roofing crew, and the material itself is costly.
-Zinc is also a softer metal, so it doesn’t hold up as well to hail as some other options might.
+A specialized roofing crew is required, and the material itself is costly.
+Zinc is a softer metal, so it doesn’t hold up the best to the elements.

 - Galvanized Steel Roofing – The most common type of steel roofing, galvanized steel uses a layer of zinc to protect an inner layer of steel from corroding.